Wandsworth: History

+Brewing

 Between Wandsworth town centre and the river is the site of Young & Co's Ram Brewery.
 Shire horse-drawn brewery drays were still used to deliver beer to local pubs.
 Whilst brewing by Young's stopped in September 2006 when Young & Co merged its operations with Charles Wells of Bedford, brewing does continue on the site by a master brewer albeit in small amounts.
 A planning application to redevelop the site for residential and shopping/leisure "mixed use" was submitted in 2012 and approved in 2013.
 In 2019 it was announced that Sambrook's Brewery will continue to brew beer on the site moving from their brewhouse on York Road in 2020 with John Hatch (former master brewer of Youngs Brewery) taking an active role in tours.

+Gas and power

 Wandsworth gas plant was built in 1834 against the River Thames near Wandsworth Bridge.
-The undertaking became the Wandsworth and Putney Gaslight and Coke Company in 1854 and was incorporated by Act of Parliament in 1856.
+The undertaking became the Wandsworth and Putney Gaslight and Coke Company in 1854 and was incorporated by an act of Parliament, the Wandsworth and Putney Gas Act 1856 (19 & 20 Vict. c. lxii).
 Coal for making coal gas was brought by sea from North East England and unloaded on the Thames beside the gasworks.
 The firm grew by a series of mergers and takeovers so that by 1936 it served a considerable area of south-west London.
 The company's name evolved each time it merged with or took over neighbouring gas companies, but from 1936 it was the Wandsworth and District Gas Company.
 The company was nationalised in 1949 and became part of the South Eastern Gas Board.

 Wandsworth power station was built on The Causeway and supplied electricity to the district of Wandsworth from 1897 to 1964.
 It was owned and operated by the County of London Electric Supply Company Limited until the nationalisation of the British electricity supply industry in 1948.
 The power station was decommissioned in 1964.
 There is an operational 132 kV national grid substation to the east of the River Wandle.